Sam Conrad: Club and state rowing

 Conrad was educated at Brisbane Grammar School where he took up rowing.
 His senior rowing was from the University of Queensland Boat Club.

 He was first selected to represent Queensland in the men's youth eight which contested the Noel F Wilkinson Trophy in the Interstate Regatta within the 2001 Australian Rowing Championships.
 He raced again in the victorious Queensland youth eight of 2002.
 On six successive occasions between 2003 and 2008 he rowed in the Queensland senior men's eight contesting the King's Cup at the Australian Interstate Regatta.
-He stroked those eights in 2006, 2007 & 2008.
+He stroked those eights in 2006, 2007 and 2008.

 In Queensland University colours and racing with his world championship partner Hardy Cubasch, Conrad contested national titles at the Australian Rowing Championships.
 In 2005 they won the Australian men's pair and men's coxless four national titles.
 They contested those same national titles in 2006 and in a composite selection trial crew with Drew Ginn and David Crawshay from Mercantile they won the Australian men's coxless four championship and were presented with the Bob Aitken Memorial Trophy in its inaugural for that event.
-In 2007 & 2008 he contested the men's coxless four again in composite selection crews and in 2007 with Ginn, Duncan Free and James Tomkins he won the title a second time.
+In 2007 and 2008 he contested the men's coxless four again in composite selection crews and in 2007 with Ginn, Duncan Free and James Tomkins he won the title a second time.